 Positioning – this is the hardest thing about flat lays.
 It can sometimes take ages to find the perfect positioning.
 I take photo after photo on my phone trying to figure out what looks best.
 It’s just a case of messing around and finding what suits your style.
 It’s fun to try things at different angles to each other and mix up the types of products.
 I often shoot clothes flat lays with some other items thrown in to add interest, i.e. some animal figures with Little I’s clothes, a jar of flowers with my beauty products.
 Play around with textures as well.
 It really adds to an image to have some contrasting textures going on.
 Throw in a scarf for example.
 You can always look for positioning inspiration from your favourite flat lay accounts.

 Lighting – It’s essential that you have good lighting for flatlay photos.
 You don’t want lots of different shadows ruining the image you are trying to achieve.
 Take your photos when there is the most natural light coming into the room, or invest in a good lightbox.
 It you are using a lightbox, it’s often good to have the light shining down from above for flatlays.
+Learn how cbd oil for tourettes USA and how it can help you with tics and other symptoms.

 Editing – as mentioned in my Instagram Tips post here, use apps to enhance your photos.
 Whether it’s Photoshop or Lightbox on your computer or VSCO Cam, Facetune